-Set Automated Pass/Fail Criteria for Assays and Unknowns to Match Your SOPQC Acceptance in STATLIA MATRIX provides the most comprehensive method for automated Pass / Fail determinations for assays and unknowns based on your SOP.
+Set Automated Pass/Fail Criteria for Assays and Unknowns to Match Your SOPQC Acceptance in STATLIA MATRIX provides a comprehensive method for automated Pass / Fail determinations for assays and unknowns based on your SOP.

 The Automated QC Acceptance is Flexible and Comprehensive

 STATLIA MATRIX allows you to set comprehensive yet flexible metrics for the Pass/Fail acceptance criteria of each assay and each individual unknown result according to your SOP.

 You can include or exclude metrics for the precision, response and data reduction of your baselines, standard and controls for the Pass/Fail acceptance criteria of your assay.
 The data reduction metrics are specific for quantitation, potency, or immunogenicity tests.

 The precision and data reduction metrics of each unknown are matched to the Pass/Fail acceptance criteria you set for your unknowns.
 The data reduction metrics are specific for quantitation, potency, or immunogenicity tests.

 The Pass/Fail determination of each assay and unknown metric you select is based on the acceptance criteria you enter from your SOP.

 Setting Your QC Acceptance Criteria is as Easy as 1-2-3